strimzi/proposals/090-add-connect-to-test-container.md

 ## Proposal

-Create 2 new classes in the `io.strimzi.test.container` package of `test-container`:
+Create one new public class in the `io.strimzi.test.container` package of `test-container` called `StrimziConnectCluster` to represent a Kafka Connect cluster.
-- `StrimziConnectCluster`: This represents a Kafka Connect cluster.
-This is the main API users will call to create and interact with Kafka Connect clusters.
-- `StrimziConnectContainer`: This represents a Kafka Connect worker.

-The 2 classes are analogous to the existing `StrimziKafkaCluster` and `StrimziKafkaContainer` classes that represent a Kafka cluster and broker respectively.

 ### StrimziConnectCluster API